KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/interacting-with-smart-chains.md

 To launch another Smart Chain, include the necessary parameters.

 ::: tip IMPORTANT
 Always execute the launch command EXACTLY as indicated, and as the Smart Chain's developers instruct.
-If you make a mistake, you must delete the Smart Chain data and re-launch to regain access to the Smart Chain's network.
+If you make a mistake, you must [<b>delete the Smart Chain data</b>](../../../basic-docs/smart-chains/smart-chain-setup/smart-chain-maintenance.html#manually-deleting-blockchain-data) and re-launch to regain access to the Smart Chain's network.
 :::

 For example, to launch the DEX Smart Chain, execute: